DSA Roadmap for Placements: What Matters in 2026

 Product Companies (Google, Microsoft, Amazon, Flipkart, PhonePe, Razorpay, etc.)

-These companies have a fundamentally different hiring bar.
+Fundamentally different hiring bar.
 Their interviews test:

 - Problem-solving ability — can you break down an unfamiliar problem?